vmg265/PSP-Media-Suite/README.md

 **Features**
-1. Add Music or Videos to the queue to added to the PSP
+1. Add Music or Videos to the queue to added to the PSP, with thumbnails for both music and videos.
 2. Handles mix of Music and Videos to be synced, you can just select a bunch of music and videos together, hit send and grab a cup of tea, let it do its thing
 3. Needs no conversions, mp3 and mp4 files are formatted for PSP
 4. Supports Music Album art
 5. Music will show up on XMB Music section
 6. Videos would show up in XMB Video section
+7. Addded progress log in v1.4 which is now live. v1.4 also brings a slight ui redesign with 2 column view better suited for landscape devices.

 **HOW TO USE?**
 - Open the PSP-MS (exe for windows, app package on Linux)